Polio vaccination for stays in countries with polio outbreaks

 The World Health Organization (WHO) is still reporting an increase in cases of polio (poliomyelitis) in several countries.
 The Norwegian Institute of Public Health recommends vaccination before travelling to countries with outbreaks to protect against infection and to avoid further spread of the virus.

-As of May 2018, the recommendations apply to the following countries: Pakistan, Afghanistan, Nigeria, Somalia, Kenya, Syria, DR Congo, Cameroon, Niger, Chad and Central African Republic.
+As of August 2018, the recommendations apply to the following countries: Pakistan, Afghanistan, Nigeria, Somalia, Papua New Guinea, Kenya, Syria, DR Congo, Cameroon, Niger, Chad and Central African Republic.
+More information:

 Vaccine advice with travel and longer stays in countries with polio outbreaks

 WHO requires countries with a high risk of export of the polio virus to offer vaccination to everyone travelling from these countries.
-This applies to Afghanistan, Pakistan, Nigeria and Somalia (May 2018).
+This applies per august 2018 to Afghanistan, Pakistan, Nigeria, Somalia and Papua New Guinea (new on this list).
 This comes in addition to intensification of polio vaccination to the population.
 To prevent the export of infection from these countries, vaccination must be given 4 weeks and 12 months before leaving these countries.
 This applies to visitors who will reside in the country over 4 weeks.
 The vaccination must be documented with international vaccine certificate.

 The vaccination advice applies to people of all ages.
 Children must also have been vaccinated during the 12 months before departure from these countries, even though the Norwegian immunisation programme considers them to be fully vaccinated.
 When infants are going to travel to the above countries, the public health clinic may consider earlier vaccination, and may consider the 4-dose programme for infants who will not have time to get two doses of polio vaccine before departure.
 The polio vaccine is administered at vaccination clinics, public health clinics or by a general practitioner.